 |Construction of Stony Brook Channels|

 The BMDS disposed of a substantial portion of the City's waste; however, there were parts of Boston lying outside the service area.
-To address this, the Metropolitan Sewerage System was form in 1889.
+To address this, the Metropolitan Sewerage System was formed in 1889.
 The first of its kind in the country, the Metropolitan Sewerage District included: the North Metropolitan Sewer District, the Charles River Valley Sewer System and the South Metropolitan Sewer District.

 In 1919, to oversee the complex Metropolitan Sewerage District (as well as the water system), the Massachusetts Legislature created the Metropolitan District Commission (MDC), now the Department of Conservation and Recreation.
 The Boston Main Drainage System, however, continued to be owned by the City.
 Up to this point, wastewater was merely collected and deposited into Boston Harbor.
 Because of worsening pollution, city planners recommended the construction of treatment plants before depositing the wastewater into the harbor.
 In response to this, the MDC constructed two primary wastewater treatment plants: the Nut Island Wastewater Treatment Plan in 1952 and the Deer Island Wastewater Treatment Plant in 1968.
 The outlet facilities at Calf Pasture and Moon Island were maintained as a backup for the Deer Island Plant during wet weather.

 In 1977, ownership and operating responsibility for the sewer system (as well as the water system) serving the City of Boston was transferred from the City to the newly formed Boston Water and Sewer Commission (BWSC).
-And in 1985, Massachusetts Legislature was enacted that transferred the possession, control and operation of the MDC Water and Sewerage Divisions to the newly created Massachusetts Water Resources Authority (MWRA).
+And in 1985, Massachusetts Legislation was enacted that transferred the possession, control and operation of the MDC Water and Sewerage Divisions to the newly created Massachusetts Water Resources Authority (MWRA).

 |Deer Island Treatment Plant|